david-cortes/isotree/README.md

 While the original idea behind isolation forests consisted in deciding splits uniformly at random, it's possible to get better performance at detecting outliers in some datasets (particularly those with multimodal distributions) by determining splits according to an information gain criterion instead.
 The idea is described in ["Revisiting randomized choices in isolation forests"](https://arxiv.org/abs/2110.13402) along with some comparisons of different split guiding criteria.

+# Different outlier scoring criteria

+Although the intuition behind the algorithm was to look at the tree depth required for isolation, this package can also produce outlier scores based on density criteria, which provide improved results in some datasets, particularly when splitting on categorical features.
+The idea is described in ["Isolation forests: looking beyond tree depth"](https://arxiv.org/abs/2111.11639).

 # Distance / similarity calculations

 General idea was extended to produce distance (alternatively, similarity) between observations according to how many random splits it takes to separate them - idea is described in ["Distance approximation using Isolation Forests"](https://arxiv.org/abs/1910.12362).